-So that we can determine whether you meet the disability or early intervention access requirements, you need to provide us with evidence of your disability.
+To allow the National Disability Insurance Agency to determine whether you meet the disability or early intervention access requirements, you may need to provide us with evidence of your disability.
 This includes information on what your disability is, how long it will last and its impact on your life.

-You can provide evidence of your disability by having your treating doctor or specialist complete the Professional's Report section in Part F of the Access Request Form, or you can provide the same evidence in a different format, such as copies of existing assessments and reports.
+You can provide evidence of your disability by having your treating doctor or specialist complete the Professional’s Report section in Part F of the Access Request Form, the NDIS Supporting Evidence Form or you can provide the same evidence in a different format, such as copies of existing assessments and reports.
 You may be able to request copies of your medical diagnosis and/or medical assessments from Centrelink or your current service provider.

-If you choose not to use the Professional's Report section in Part F of the Access Request Form, it is important that you make sure the information you provide contains the same information that the form collects.
+If you choose not to use the Professional’s Report section in Part F of the Access Request Form or the NDIS Supporting Evidence Form, it is important that you make sure the information you provide contains the same information that the form collects.

 You must provide us with evidence of the diagnosis of your disability from your treating doctor or specialist.

-Part F of the Access Request Form collects this information, or you can give us other written evidence of your diagnosis from your treating doctor or specialist.
+Part F of the Access Request Form and the NDIS Supporting Evidence Form collects this information, or you can give us other written evidence of your diagnosis from your treating doctor or specialist.
 This information needs to include information about any treatment/s you are receiving.

 Evidence of the impact of your condition

 If you have a condition we have already identified as always resulting in permanent impairment and substantially reduced functional capacity, then we do not require any further information.
 A list of these conditions is further down this page.